Skip to content

 Efficiency

-Subtrees are broadcast every second (assuming a baseline throughput of 1M transactions per second), making data propagation more continuous rather than batched every 10 minutes.
-Although blocks are still created every 10 minutes, subtrees are broadcast every second.
+This approach makes data propagation more continuous rather than batched every 10 minutes.
+Although blocks are still created every 10 minutes, subtrees are created and broadcast as soon as they are full.

-1. Broadcasting subtrees at this high frequency allows receiving nodes to validate batches quickly and continuously, essentially "pre-approving" them for inclusion in a block.
+1. Creating subtrees at this high frequency allows receiving nodes to validate batches quickly and continuously, essentially "pre-approving" them for inclusion in a block.

 2. This contrasts with the BTC design, where a new block and its transactions are broadcast approximately every 10 minutes after being confirmed by miners.